CocoaPods/Rainforest/README.md

 - `rake pull`: Pulls all the repos and updates the submodules.
 - `rake cleanup`: Performs safe cleanup operations, like deleting merged branches.
-- `rake status`: Prints the repositories with unmerged branches or a dirty working copy and lists the gems with commits after the last release.
+- `rake status`: Prints the repositories with unmerged branches or a dirty. working copy and lists the gems with commits after the last release.
+- `rake issues`: Gets the count of the open issues.

 ### Tasks for the Core team